mrengler/mrengler.github.io/_pages/cv.md

 * **Data Scientist**, Duo Security (Sep 2018 - Present)
   * As part of the Duo Labs team, I focus on behavioral analytics to detect fraudulent login attempts.
 I also build models and tooling for internal consulting work.

-* **Data Scientist**, Praqtix LLC (Jun 2018 - Feb 2019)
-  * Recruited by CTO to build projection system for consulting client in professional sports.
-Designed and implemented projection system that outperformed state-of-the-art methods in prospect evaluation based on prior seasons’ data.

 * **Cyber Analyst**, Cyence (Jul 2017 - Aug 2018)
   * Supported Cyence’s cyber risk analytics platform by providing domain expertise in security and implementing data collection and analysis pipelines.